Belgium: Bruges and Brussels

 Originally the Chapel of Saint Basil, this church is famous for its relic of the blood of Christ, which, according to tradition, was brought to Bruges in 1150 after the Second Crusade.
 The lower chapel is dark and solid — a fine example of Romanesque style.
 The upper chapel (separate entrance, climb the stairs) is decorated Gothic.
 An interesting treasury museum is next to the upper chapel.

 This lace school lets you see lace actually being made.
-Observe as ladies toss bobbins madly while their eyes go bad.
+In the demonstration room upstairs, observe as ladies toss bobbins madly while their eyes go bad.

 The church stands as a memorial to the power and wealth of Bruges in its heyday.
 If you like tombs and church art, pay to wander through the apse, but note that the church is undergoing a major, years-long renovation, during which different parts of the interior will be closed to visitors.